Sudden acquired retinal degeneration syndrome: Diagnosis

 Examination with an ophthalmoscope will initially show no changes, but in a few months atrophy of the retina will resemble the appearance of progressive retinal atrophy.
 Pathologically, there is a loss of the rod and cone cells followed by degeneration of other layers of the retina.
 The retinal degeneration appears to be related to apoptosis of these cells.
 SARDS must be distinguished from other causes of sudden blindness that have no visible pathology, including retrobulbar optic neuritis, a tumor at the optic chiasm, or other central nervous system diseases.
 Electroretinography is useful to definitively diagnose SARDS.

 Treatment

-While there is no unilateral treatment for SARDS researchers at the Iowa State University led by Dr. Siniša Grozdanić, ISU Veterinary Ophthalmologist have successfully restored vision in two dogs who have been in 2007 successfully treated through an experimental treatment by intravenous immunoglobin (IVIg).
+While there is no unilateral treatment for SARDS researchers at the Iowa State University (ISU) led by Dr. Siniša Grozdanić, a veterinary ophthalmologist at ISU, have successfully restored vision in two dogs who have been in 2007 successfully treated through an experimental treatment by intravenous immunoglobin (IVIg).
 "Although the dogs won't be catching any Frisbees, they can navigate and not bump into objects,", Dr. Grozdanić notes.

 Various immunosuppressive treatment regimens have been tried, but are not consistently effective.
 Treatment regimens with adrenal steroids and thyroid hormones have been proposed, but as of 2016 no controlled, peer reviewed studies had investigated the effectiveness of such treatments.